X Close

 Horn systems are expensive to manufacture.
 Quality compression drivers are machined to exact tolerances within microns.
 Unfortunately today, selling is driven by marketing not by consumer understanding.
 Marketing profit can represent 80-90% of product cost.
 Cost cutting in manufacture relates to errors that magnify acoustical distortion within the music.
 Many senior engineers have expressed disgust of these practices.
 This text honours the original engineers who's love of music and acoustic technology stood above ego and personal gain.
 This text is also a contradiction to much of the present marketing hype and to those whose identities are attached to brand names, and model numbers.

 A horn encapsulates the air in front of the speaker (driver).
 The vibrating air is focused forward at higher efficiency.
-To achieve this the horn must turn smoothly through 90deg (exponential).
+To achieve this, the horn must turn smoothly through 90deg (exponential).
 Air cannot slip sideways, therefore air mass (radiation resistance) to the speaker (driver) is constant.
-With no horn the cone movement increases 4 times for each octave decrease including a widening of dispersion.
+With no horn, the cone movement increases 4 times for each octave decrease including a widening of dispersion.
 With a horn the cone (diaphragm) movement is reduced.

 The 3 octave rule for horns